 The NEU-NUT Section has created this hub for refugee teaching resources, booklists for primary and secondary teachers and useful websites which have been developed, used and shared by teachers for teachers.

 The Welcoming Refugee Children to Your School guide provides information about ways in which you can create a refugee-friendly school, make an accessible curriculum and think about some principles of effective practice.
 The other resources on this page were recommended by teachers who had either created them or used them in their own classrooms and assemblies.

-Please send any further refugee related classroom or assembly resources that you are willing to share with other teachers to: email@example.com.
+Please send any further refugee related classroom or assembly resources that you are willing to share with other teachers to email@example.com.